Portal dashboard

 This is a feed of all the activity happening in your account.
 To clarify, this is what each card means:

-Fixed issue: flags when you've run a scan and we've detect that an existing issue is no longer being detected on your system.
-We want you to see, and be able to demonstrate the good that you and your team are doing. 💪
+• Fixed issue: flags when you've run a scan and we've detected that an existing issue is no longer being detected on your system.
+We want you to see and be able to demonstrate the good that you and your team are doing. πŸ’ͺ

-The score is a reflection of the number of overdue issues you have (and not the number of issues found).
+This score reflects the number of overdue issues you have (and not the number of issues found).

 To improve the grade you need to ensure that you're falling within the recommended remediation timeframe.

-Remember, you need to run a follow up scan in order for us to know that you've remediated.
+Remember, you need to run a follow-up/remediation scan in order for us to know that you've remediated.

 The percentage by which you stayed within the goal, or exceeded it, organised by severity.

-This shows you the recommended remediation goal in days and how you fared against it over the last six months, organised by severity.
+This shows you the recommended remediation goal in days and how you performed compared to this target over the last six months, organised by severity.

 Did this answer your question?